mkudija/mkudija.github.io/reading-notes/_md/2024-03-31-To Sanctify the World.md

 - Good image: Sacred Scripture and Sacred Tradition both come to us from God, and are focused for us by the lens of the Magisterium of the Church (121)

 ## Chapter 11: Sacrament of Authentic Human Community
-_**Summary**: Lumen Gentium offers a biblically enriched, theologically deepended, and mission-driven ecclesiology to sanctify the world and create authentic human community._
+_**Summary**: Lumen Gentium offers a biblically enriched, theologically deepened, and mission-driven ecclesiology to sanctify the world and create authentic human community._